ovro-lwa/EveryBeam/doc/build-instructions.rst

 * :code:`BUILD_TESTING`: compile tests when building EveryBeam
 * :code:`DOWNLOAD_LOBES`: download and install available LOBEs coefficients files (``OFF`` by default)

-All other build options are for development purposes only, and should be left at the default values by a regular user.
+All other build options serve development purposes only, and can/should be left at the default values by a regular user.

 All libraries are installed in :code:`<installpath>/lib`.
 The header files in :code:`<installpath>/include`.
 The Python module in